AisleiAvila/HomeService/TESTE_ADMIN_DASHBOARD.md

 1. Acesse a aplicação
 2. Clique em "Sign In"
 3. Use as credenciais acima
-4. Navegue para a aba "Admin" na sidebar
+4. Navegue para a aba "Dashboard" na sidebar (que agora mostra o painel administrativo)

 ### 2. **Testar Abas do Dashboard**